Winnisquam, New Hampshire

-Winnisquam is an unincorporated community in the Lakes Region of New Hampshire, United States.
+Winnisquam is an unincorporated community in the Lakes Region in Belknap County, New Hampshire, United States.
 The village is located at 43°30′07″N 71°30′46″W, around the U.S. Route 3 bridge over the narrows of Lake Winnisquam, and covers portions of three towns: Belmont, Sanbornton, and Tilton.

 Winnisquam has a ZIP code of 03289, different from the ZIP codes in each of its component towns.